This post may contain affiliate links. Please read my disclosure and privacy policy.

 Nutrition information is for 1 of 24 cookies.
 This is automatically calculated, and is just an estimate, not a guarantee.

-If you prefer to make a dairy-free cookie, try using a 1/4 cup of melted coconut oil instead.
-For zero coconut flavor, use a refined or expeller-pressed coconut oil, rather than a virgin or unrefined coconut oil.
+Dairy-free Note: If you prefer a dairy-free cookie, try using 1/4 cup melted coconut oil instead.
+For zero coconut flavor, use refined or expeller-pressed coconut oil rather than virgin or unrefined coconut oil.

-Check out Vegan Almond Flour Cookies if you need an egg-free & dairy-free cookie recipe.
+Egg-Free Note: Check out my Vegan Almond Flour Cookies if you need an egg-free & dairy-free cookie recipe.
 (That one is sweetened with maple syrup, too!)

 Nutrition